Takakiriy/typrm/README.md

 In order to correctly determine the range to replace the setting value, typrm checks that the text with the setting value exists before replacing.

+- It checks the contents of the template destination by `#template:` tag
-`--verbose` option displays details of typrm internal operations.
+- `--verbose` option displays details of typrm internal operations
+- It also checks the contents of the file by `#file-template:` tag
+- It also checks that the sentences targeted by the `#copy:` tag are the same.
+- It lists the `#to:` tags that are the replace command target
+- It lists the `#original:` tags that are the reset command target

 ## mutual-search command - search link sources and maintain the link relationship